Isolated and dynamical black hole mergers with \texttt{B-POP}: the role of star formation and dynamics, star cluster evolution, natal kicks, mass and spins, and hierarchical mergers: Acknowledgements

 \section{Acknowledgements}

+MAS acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101025436 (project GRACE-BH, PI: Manuel Arca Sedda).

-MAS acknowledges financial support from the Alexander von Humboldt Foundation and the Federal Ministry for Education and Research for the research project "The evolution of black holes from stellar to galactic scales" and the Volkswagen Foundation Trilateral Partnership through project No. I/97778 ``Dynamical Mechanisms of Accretion in Galactic Nuclei''.
-MM acknowledges financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
+MAS acknowledges support from the Alexander von Humboldt Foundation and the Federal Ministry for Education and Research for the research project "The evolution of black holes from stellar to galactic scales" and the Volkswagen Foundation Trilateral Partnership through project No. I/97778 ``Dynamical Mechanisms of Accretion in Galactic Nuclei''.

+MM acknowledges financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK under contract no. 770017, and from the Italian Ministry of University and Research for the PRIN grant METE under contract no. 2020KB33TP.

 This work benefited from support by the International Space Science Institute (ISSI), Bern, Switzerland, through its International Team programme ref. no. 393 The Evolution of Rich Stellar Populations \& BH Binaries (2017-18), by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 138713538 -- SFB 881 ``The Milky Way System''), and by the COST Action CA16104 ``GWverse''.